 2011 has been a transformative year for Streamhead.
 Due to some major work and planning behind the scenes, I haven’t been able to post as much as I would have liked.
 But all this hard work is about to pay off and you, my dear reader, will enjoy the fruits of it.
 In 2012, I plan to double down on in-depth articles, tutorials and case studies.
 All practical hands-on information.
 Read on for a review of 2011 and my goals for 2012.

 Before I start making plans, it’s good to look back at the goals I had a year ago.
-In 2011, I finally managed to focus on just a few projects and not be so random, which is why I don’t score too good on the goals I set for myself:
+In 2011, I finally managed to focus on just a few projects and not be so random, which is why I don’t score too good on

 - HTML5, CSS3, etc.: I wanted to learn new enabling technologies for the web.
 And, in a way, I did, but not like I imagined.
 I learned PHP and got into the WordPress plugin business (a post on that is forthcoming).
 I also used Node.js to launch my latest personal project and I’m glad I did.